Five Less-Expensive Alternatives to the Martin D-28

 I include the quote above for an important reason.
 A cedar top SWS maritime with rosewood body is different in many ways from a spruce top one.
 So when shopping for a less expensive HD-20 LIKE guitar, it's important the instrument have a spruce top.
 If you prefer the cedar top, then that's also a wonderful thing, and not something to sneeze at, it will only sound and play differently than a guitar with a spruce top.

 If you've pondered what the "SG" in the name of the guitar means, then the answer to the question is "semi gloss."
 This refers to the finish.
 The finish of a guitar is a pretty big deal, but is a nuance for another page entirely.
-For all the specifications for this fine Seagull guitar, I have them for you on the Seagull guitars official website.

 Thanks for reading.
 I know for certain all of these guitars are fine guitars which will last a serious amateur or professional an entire lifetime, and then, if cared for, be passed down to a loved one.
 These instruments are all dreadnoughts, though the Seagull is a bit smaller than normal - insofar as being the most Martin HD-28 like, the Blueridge wins the prize.
 As always, shop around and figure out what works best for your fingers, your ears, and your budget.
 Thanks for reading.